signalogic/SigSRF_SDK/mediaTest_readme.md

 #### SDP Info Packets

 mediaMin recognizes SAP/SDP protocol, SIP Invite, and other packets containing SDP info.
-If [command line -dN options](#user-content-mediamincommandlineoptions) include the ENABLE_STREAM_SDP_INFO flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) then mediaMin will log and display SIP Invite and SDP info messages and status, add packet SDP contents to its internal SDP database, and apply to incoming streams.
+If [-dN command line options](#user-content-mediamincommandlineoptions) include the ENABLE_STREAM_SDP_INFO flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) then mediaMin will log and display SIP Invite and SDP info messages and status, add packet SDP contents to its internal SDP database, and apply to incoming streams.
 If the ENABLE_STREAM_SDP_INFO flag is not set then mediaMin will still log and display SIP Invite and SDP info messages.

 Below is an example of mediaMin display showing a SIP Invite found message, along with other SIP messages.
 Note in this case the SDP description contains a unique Origin session ID.